 What Is PRP Therapy?

 PRP therapy, which stands for platelet-rich plasma, is a relatively new treatment used by dentists, Drs.
-Noles, Estes, and Sullivan during oral surgery and other procedures.
+Noles, Estes, and Steinhauer during oral surgery and other procedures.
 It reduces your risk of experiencing infection and other problems after a dental procedure.
 It also accelerates the healing process, reducing the amount of time you have to wait in between appointments.

 With PRP therapy, your dentist will inject the treatment area with concentrated plasma.
 Once the plasma is injected, it will travel to areas that have suffered trauma from a surgical or dental procedure.
 The plasma helps bone and tissue regenerate quickly by stimulating your body’s natural healing process.